philippesaade-wmde/WikidataMCP/README.md

 ## 🧰 Tools
 1. `vector_search_items(query: str) -> str`
 Performs semantic search over Wikidata items using vector embeddings.
-Returns a list of QIDs with labels and descriptions.
+Returns a list of semantically similar QIDs with labels and descriptions.

 **Use When**: Starting the exploration process with vague, conceptual, or open-ended queries.